tardate/LittleArduinoProjects/Electronics101/CD4046/MainsLinkedPLL/README.md

 Low-pass filter comprises C2, R3 and R4:

 * R3C2 time constant drives the response time (smoothing)
-* R4/R3 ratio influences the dampending
+* R4/R3 ratio influences the dampening

 Given a 50 to 60 Hz mains frequency, choosing LP unity gain of around 2 Hz.

 Choosing C2 = 2.2 µF and R4 = 220kΩ,
 zero/breakpoint of the LP filter is around [2πR4C2 = 0.33Hz](https://www.wolframalpha.com/input/?i=1%2F(2%CF%80+2.2%C2%B5F+*+220k%CE%A9))

 Using a starting guide that suggests `R3 ~= 5 * R4`, I choose R3 = 1MΩ.

 So while I don't have the full rigorous derivation of the filter, these component values turned out to produce a well-locked VCO signal that is stable and relatively immune to noise.

 ## Construction